Name the thing being metered

 Pricing units

-The price that looks cheapest at signup can become confusing when one vendor meters replies, another meters support conversations, and another meters solved AI cases.
+A low monthly price can mean very different things when one vendor meters AI replies, another meters support conversations, and another meters AI-handled support outcomes.

 Do not compare AI chatbot plans by monthly price until you know the unit that runs out first.
 A message credit is usually not a visitor, a conversation is usually not an AI reply, and an AI resolution is closer to a solved support case than a raw chat message.